cpp-lln-lab/bidsMReye/README.md

 bidsmreye --help
 ```

+## Preparing the data

 `--action prepapre` means that bidsmreye will extract the data coming from the
 eyes from the fMRI images.

+If your data is not in MNI space, bidsmreye will also register the data to MNI.

 ```bash
 bidsmreye --action prepapre \